 Operating costs and expenses were \$11.5 billion for 2005 compared to \$7.9 billion for 2004.
 The year-to-year increase in consolidated costs and expenses is primarily due to (i) higher energy commodity prices, which resulted in a \$2.2 billion increase in the cost of sales of natural gas, NGLs and petrochemical products and (ii) the addition of \$1.4 billion in costs and expenses attributable to acquired or consolidated businesses.
-General and administrative costs increased \$15.6 million year-to-year as a result of our expanded business activities.
+General and administrative costs increased \$16.9 million year-to-year as a result of our expanded business activities.

 As noted previously, changes in our revenues and costs and expenses year-to-year are explained in part by changes in energy commodity prices.
 The weighted-average indicative market price for NGLs was \$0.91 per gallon during 2005 versus \$0.73 per gallon during 2004 - a year-to-year increase of 25%.
 The Henry Hub market price for natural gas averaged \$8.64 per MMBtu during 2005 versus \$6.13 per MMBtu during 2004.
 Polymer grade propylene index prices increased 27% year-to-year and refinery grade propylene index prices increased 28% year-to-year.
-For additional historical energy commodity pricing information, see the table on page 64.
+For additional historical energy commodity pricing information, see the table on page 69.

 Equity earnings from unconsolidated affiliates were \$14.5 million for 2005 versus \$52.8 million for 2004.
 Equity earnings for 2005 include a full year of our share of earnings from investments we acquired in connection with the GulfTerra Merger, including an \$11.5 million charge associated with the refinancing of Cameron Highway's project debt.
-Fiscal 2004 includes \$32.0 million of equity earnings from GulfTerra GP, which we consolidated in September 2004 as a result of completing the GulfTerra Merger.
+Fiscal 2004 includes \$32 million of equity earnings from GulfTerra GP, which we consolidated in September 2004 as a result of completing the GulfTerra Merger.

-Operating income for 2005 was \$663.0 million compared to \$423.0 million for 2004.
-Collectively, the aforementioned changes in revenues, costs and expenses and equity earnings contributed to the \$240 million increase in operating income year-to-year.
+Operating income for 2005 was \$661.1 million compared to \$422.4 million for 2004.
+Collectively, the aforementioned changes in revenues, costs and expenses and equity earnings contributed to the \$238.6 million increase in operating income year-to-year.

-Interest expense increased \$74.8 million year-to-year primarily due to debt that was incurred in 2004 as a result of the GulfTerra Merger and the issuance of additional senior notes in 2005.
-Our average debt principal outstanding was \$4.6 billion in 2005 compared to \$2.8 billion in 2004.
+Interest expense increased \$78.0 million year-to-year primarily due to debt that was incurred in 2004 as a result of the GulfTerra Merger and the Operating Partnership's issuance of additional senior notes in 2005.
+Our average debt principal outstanding was \$4.9 billion in 2005 compared to \$2.9 billion in 2004.
+Minority interest expense associated with the third-party and related party ownership interests in the earnings of Enterprise Products Partners and certain other subsidiaries increased to \$353.6 million for 2005 from \$229.6 million for 2004.

-As a result of items noted in the previous paragraphs, our consolidated net income increased \$151.2 million year-to-year to \$419.5 million in 2005 compared to \$268.3 million in 2004.
+As a result of items noted in the previous paragraphs, our consolidated net income increased \$25.5 million year-to-year to \$55.3 million in 2005 compared to \$29.8 million in 2004.
 Net income for both years includes the recognition of non-cash amounts related to the cumulative effects of changes in accounting principles.
-We recorded a \$4.2 million charge in 2005 and a \$10.8 million benefit in 2004 related to such changes.
 For additional information regarding the cumulative effect of changes in accounting principles we recorded in 2005 and 2004, see Note 8 of the Notes to Consolidated Financial Statements included under Item 8 of this annual report.